 Beginning Reading, Vocabulary

-What Do We Mean by Evidence-based?
-Infographic
+What Do We Mean by Evidence-based

 The term evidence-based is defined by the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA).
 According to ESEA, evidence-based programs are supported by strong, moderate, or promising research evidence of their effectiveness; or they demonstrate a rationale that they can improve a targeted outcome.
 NCIL supports the implementation of approaches with the highest levels of evidence supported by rigorous evaluations.